Sea Breeze Artist Residency

 Statement.
 On a single page, in 12 point font, tell us about your work and explain any contexts for the work you feel are important.
 We would like to know what you plan to focus on while in residence at Sea Breeze.
 We hope to get an understanding of who you are as a writer, your creative process, and how the residency can positively impact your own writing practice.

 Biography.
 On one page in 12 point font, please include any relevant educational background, professional experience, and any accomplishments to date.
-Please include a link to your website, if you have one.
+Please include a link to your website, or social media, if available.

 Artists